Notchayan/DSA-code/README.md

-Sure, here is your updated README.md file:
+Absolutely, here's your updated README.md file with the link to the problem on Codeforces:

 # README

 ## Problem Statement: Need for Speed - Energy Shift Challenge

 This repository is submitted as part of a competitive programming contest.
 The problem titled "Need for Speed: Energy Shift Challenge" is a race-themed problem that requires careful energy management to traverse a track in the shortest possible time.
 Please refer to the [statement.md](statement.md) file for the detailed problem statement.
+The problem can also be found on the Codeforces platform at the following link: [Need for Speed on Codeforces](https://polygon.codeforces.com/p7dsLLl/chayan/need-for-speed)

 ## Repository Structure